codeMaster369/coding-challenge/README.md

 ## Project Description

-[**Replace this with a detailed description of your project.**]

-Briefly describe what your project does, its purpose, and any key features.
-For example:

-> This project implements a set of Java classes demonstrating fundamental programming concepts such as interfaces, inheritance, polymorphism, and array manipulation.
+This project implements a set of Java classes demonstrating fundamental programming concepts such as interfaces, inheritance, polymorphism, and array manipulation.
 It includes examples of increment/decrement operators, temperature conversion, random number generation, conditional logic, and array operations.

 ## Challenges Solved